-(A) The criteria that must be met in order for an applicant to qualify for a tier one scholarship commitment are as follows:
+(A) The criteria that must be met in order for an applicant to qualify for a scholarship are as follows:

 (2) The applicant must be enrolled as a student in an Ohio college or university.